Skip to content

 Launch the Flight Binary on the Pi

-cd /home/user/ORION
+cd /home/<user>/ORION

-./Orion -a <mac-ip> -p 50000
+./Orion -a <machine-ip> -p 50000

 • -p 50000: the TCP port the GDS listens on